Tchernobill/Confluence/Story/Era 4 - The Boss/2109-07-30_16-00 - The Behemoth Incident.md

 ## 🔗 Narrative Context

 ### What Came Before (Previous Scene Connections)
-- **From [[4.01.002 - First Training Session]]:** Zara just spent morning training Kyr4n, established he has terrible form but unexplained physical advantages (speed, reflexes, spatial awareness, no fatigue)
+- **From [[4.01.002 - First Training Session|First Training Session]]:** Zara just spent morning training Kyr4n, established he has terrible form but unexplained physical advantages (speed, reflexes, spatial awareness, no fatigue)
 - **Unresolved Tension:** Zara doesn't understand what Kyr4n is, Marcus won't explain, mystery building about his true nature
 - **Character State:** Zara intrigued but frustrated, unpacking in new quarters believing she's protecting a vulnerable civilian; Kyr4n has been calm and analytical all day; Marcus comfortable with mysteries